 Tracy Chou is an entrepreneur, software engineer, and diversity advocate.
-She is currently exploring and advising a range of new projects across the startup world, civic tech and engagement, and diversity activism.
+She is currently founder and CEO of Block Party, working to solve abuse and harassment online.

-From 2011 to 2016 Tracy was an engineer and tech lead at Pinterest, with roles on home feed and recommendations, ads products, web, infrastructure, API, email, and growth.
+From 2011 to 2016 Tracy was a software engineer and tech lead at Pinterest, with roles on home feed and recommendations, ads products, web, infrastructure, API, email, and growth.
 Before Pinterest, she worked at Quora, also as an early engineer there.
-During the previous federal administration she was on reserve with the U.S. Digital Service as a technical consultant as well.
+During the Obama administration she was on reserve with the U.S. Digital Service as a technical consultant.

-Tracy is an advisor to Homebrew VC and enjoys working with startups on engineering, product, culture, and diversity.
+Tracy is an investment scout and advisor with several Bay Area venture capital firms and enjoys working with startups on engineering, product, culture, and diversity.

 Tracy graduated from Stanford with an M.S. in Computer Science and a B.S. in Electrical Engineering, where she was a Terman Scholar and Mayfield Fellow and elected to Phi Beta Kappa and Tau Beta Pi.